This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 This was the first pumpkin patch to open in Surrey around 15 years ago.
 The popular fields are open to the public, allowing you to pick your own pumpkins.

 You can also purchase ready-picked ones before heading back.
-The farm also hosts a lively pumpkin festival during October; however, dates are TBC.
+The farm also hosts a lively pumpkin festival in London in October; however, the dates are TBC.

 Details: Crockford Bridge Farm is open Monday to Saturday from 10:00 – 18:00; 10:00 – 16:30 on Sunday | Location: Weybridge, Surrey

 This wonderful farm is renowned for the fresh local produce it has on offer.
 It is also renowned for being a great pumpkin-picking spot.

 In October, the farm welcomes you to its Halloween events.
 This includes picking your pumpkins, enjoying tractor rides, and strolling along a spooky Halloween trail.

 Details: Priory farm is open Monday to Saturday from 09:00 – 17:30; 10:30 – 16:30 on Sunday | Location: Redhill, Surrey